Aristocrat-B2B/terraform-nutanix-virtualmachine/README.md

 # terraform-nutanix-virtualmachine

-A terraform module to create a managed Kubernetes cluster on Nutanix.
+A terraform module to create one or more virtual machines  on Nutanix.
 Available through the [Terraform registry](https://registry.terraform.io/modules/terraform-nutanix-virtualmachine).

 ## Usage example